BIVROST/360WebPlayer/README.md

 * HTTP Live Streaming (HLS).
 * Works well with touch.
 * Well tested and supports many edge cases.
-* [WebVR][webvr] support - works with Oculus Rift, Vive, OSVR, GearVR, Google Cardboard and more.
+* [WebVR][webvr] support - works with Oculus Rift, Vive, Windows Mixed Reality, OSVR, GearVR, Google Cardboard and more.
 * Supports watching content in external native players ([by Bivrost][player-windows]).
 * Available as a [WordPress plugin][wordpress-plugin].
 * We want to hear your feedback and ideas for new features, to make it even better.